11 Terrifying Urban Legends That Turned Out to Be True

 They were right.
 For 27 years, Christopher Knight lived alone in the woods, keeping tabs on the hikers, canoeists, and other temporary residents of the grounds.
 When he was confronted by a game warden in 2013, Knight admitted he was responsible for an average of around 40 robberies a year.
 Despite the likely protestations of family and friends who dismissed tales of a hermit lurking somewhere in the woods, his identification proved that someone had been watching—and waiting—for nearly three decades.

 You may have had an overly concerned parent or friend warn you of people impersonating police officers, using that veneer of authority to attack victims who have let their guard down.
-While there aren’t many who are in full patrol uniform or traveling in marked vehicles, there have been many documented cases of assailants posing as law enforcement—at least two this past summer alone.
+While there aren’t many who are in full patrol uniform or traveling in marked vehicles, there have been many documented cases of assailants posing as law enforcement.
 In Bloomington, Illinois, a man used flashing lights to get a vehicle to pull over.
 After walking up to the vehicle, the man tried—unsuccessfully—to overpower the driver before they managed to get away.
 In Fayetteville, Georgia, a man donned a uniform and pulled over a teenage boy on a bike, forcing him to empty his pockets.
 Talking to (real) police later, the boy told them a second car had pulled up with a man matching the description of someone who had been caught impersonating an officer two weeks prior.

 If you lived in or around Virginia in the 1970s, you were probably exposed to the story of the Bunny Man.
 In the tale, an escaped mental patient takes to gutting bunnies and hanging them from a bridge underpass.
-Later, the maniac is said to have graduated to gutting and hanging teens in a similar manner.
+Later, the man is said to have graduated to gutting and hanging teens in a similar manner.
 Locals were cautioned to never be caught near the underpass, which is now known to most people as “Bunny Man Bridge,” on Halloween night.

 This story likely spawned from the very real presence of a roving madman in the area.
 In October 1970, a couple reported seeing a man dressed in a white suit and wearing bunny ears who began yelling at them that they were on private property.
 To punctuate his point, he threw a hatchet at their windscreen, apparently shattering it.
 There was a second sighting of Bunny Man two weeks later, when a security guard spotted a hatchet-wielding man chipping away at a porch railing.
 Police tried, unsuccessfully, to locate the man.
 While he didn’t disembowel anyone, the thought of an adult wielding both a hatchet and a pair of rabbit ears somehow manages to be just as disturbing.